 Ohio’s Bureau of Workers' Compensation (BWC) system is the exclusive provider of workers’ compensation insurance in Ohio and serves 249,000 public and private employers.
-To help businesses facing difficulties due to the COVID-19 pandemic, the Ohio BWC is announcing the deferment of insurance premium installment payments for March, April and May until June 1, 2020.
+To help businesses facing difficulties due to the COVID-19 pandemic, the Ohio BWC is announcing the second deferment of insurance premium installment payments will begin being sent to businesses on Friday, Oct.
+23, 2020.

 Program Paying Workers During Reduced Hours